 - Secure separation between Test mode and User mode.
-More precisely, - The switch from User mode to Test mode can only be done after completely erasing the flash content. - The confidentiality and the integrity of the flash content are protected in both Test mode and User mode. - A secure channel to protect the confidentiality and the integrity of the transmitted data from/to the Host device. - Integrity protection of the flash content by error detection codes (CRC-32). - Confidentiality protection of the flash content by memory scrambling with diversified key. - Security sensors or detectors including power glitch detector and out-of-specified operating conditions (voltage, temperature, clock frequency). - Active Shields against physical intrusive attacks (e.g. reverse-engineering, probing). - State machine protection to counter fault injection. - Dual Flip-Flops and Path-Differential signaling to counter fault injection and sidechannel attacks. - Failure counter to detect and react to tamper attempts.
+More precisely, - The switch from User mode to Test mode can only be done after completely erasing the flash content. - The confidentiality and the integrity of the flash content are protected in both Test mode and User mode. - The confidentiality and the integrity of the transmitted data from/to the Host device are protected by a secure channel; - Integrity protection of the flash content by error detection codes (CRC-32); - Confidentiality protection of the flash content by memory scrambling with diversified key; - Security sensors or detectors including power glitch detector and out-of-specified operating conditions (voltage, temperature, clock frequency); - Active Shields against physical intrusive attacks (e.g. reverse-engineering, probing); - State machine protection to counter fault injection; - Dual Flip-Flops and bus encoding to counter fault injection and information leakage; - Failure counter to detect and react to tamper attempts.